Endangered Species in Today’s Traditional Medicine Trade

 Manta rays are another creature which has suffered due to Chinese medical practices.
 Their gill raker plates became a popular sale for seafood salesmen who touted that they could cure practically any ailment.
 It is worth noting though that this is less to do with traditional Chinese practices and more to do with local seafood salesmen cashing in on the resurgence of such practices.
 However, manta rays generally only produce 1 – 2 pups when they breed, meaning that the high demand for them has had an extremely detrimental affect on their population numbers.

 Up until the 1990’s the rhino horn was actually classed as being legal to use in medicinal practices in China until the decreasing rhino population forced China to omit them from the government produced list which denotes which animals can be used in traditional medicine.
-Believed to relieve fevers and lower blood pressure, it however soon become more heavily in demand several years ago when talk of it curing terminal liver cancer of a status figure in Vietnam surfaced.
-As such the rhino horn became even more sought after and levels of illegal poaching and trafficking rose again, especially in South Africa.
+Believed to relieve fevers and lower blood pressure, it became more heavily in demand several years ago when talk of it curing terminal liver cancer of a status figure in Vietnam surfaced.
+As such, the rhino horn became even more sought after and levels of illegal poaching and trafficking rose again, especially in South Africa.

 The horns of the water buffalo are seen as an alternative to the rhino horn and these animals are hunted especially in Asia.
 Another endangered creature, the wild water buffaloes have already been wiped out in several Asian countries such as Bangladesh and Sri Lanka in large part thanks to the belief that the water buffalo horn shares the same medicinal properties in relieving fevers and lowering blood pressure.